HenningKlokkeraasen/bball/readme.md

 Wikipedia is used as a source since there is no public API from NBA or other basketball institutions.

-Built with:
-- TypeScript

-Libraries:
-- jQuery 2.2.0 (add under /libs)

-(also get the jquery.d.ts to get intellisense for $)

-Dev stack:
+Dev environment:
-- npm
-- node
-- git
+- See setup-dev-env.cmd (Windows)
-- GitHub Desktop
-- VS Code

 How to compile:
 > tsc

+see run.cmd for list of handlebars templates to precompile

 (from root folder)

 How to run:
-- open index.html in a browser, open console
+- open index.html in a browser

 OR: How to compile and run, automated (on Windows)
 > run.cmd